Luis Abinader

-Early life
+Early life and family

 Abinader was born in Santo Domingo on 12 July 1967.
-His parents are from the Cibao region: his mother, Rosa Sula Corona Caba, is of colonial Canary Islander ancestry and from the province of La Vega; his father was the businessman and political leader José Rafael Abinader, of Lebanese descent and a native of the Santiago Province.
+His parents were born in Santiago in the northern region of the country: his mother, Rosa Ramona Sulina "Sula" Corona Caba, is from a family of mostly colonial Spanish origin; most of her ancestors hail from San José de las Matas.
+His father was José Rafael Abinader, a businessman and political leader whose family were Christian Maronites from Lebanon.
 His paternal grandfather was José S. Abinader, a Lebanese immigrant from Baskinta, Mount Lebanon, who arrived to the country in 1898 and settled in the town of Tamboril (located near the city of Santiago de los Caballeros).
+His paternal grandmother, Esther Wassaf Khoury Sahdalá, was born in the Dominican Republic to Wassaf Khoury Hanna and his wife Thell Sahdalá, both Lebanese Maronite Christians.